 If the data center is running space, thermal footprint or energy usage in the data center, IT managers should look at consolidation first.
 Can the existing servers be replaced by blades or other technologies?
 Can virtualization be implemented?
 Can services be combined on servers?
 Can storage be improved?
 All of these are viable questions.

-If hardware utilization is the root cause of
+If hardware utilization is the root cause of the problem, IT pros

 If the answer is "no" to the data center consolidation question, which options does that leave data center managers?
 Luckily, there are other paths to follow.
 First and foremost is the option of using colocation services, where space and equipment can be leased in another data center.
 Colocation offers several advantages for those looking to expand or replace data centers.